Living Standard — Last Updated 13 May 2026

 baseline configuration["removeAttributes"]:

-If removing attribute from configuration returned true, then set result to true.
+If removing attribute from configuration is true, then set result to true.

 For each attribute that is an event handler content attribute:

-If removing attribute from configuration returned true, then set result to true.
+If removing attribute from configuration is true, then set result to true.

 Return result.